takakd/slack-timer/README.md

 |   `-- peter-yost-I9jJXmNkXR4-unsplash.jpg
 ```

-## Support

-Get in touch is here.
+## Get in touch

 - [Dev.to](https://dev.to/takakd)
 - [Twitter](https://twitter.com/takakdkd)

 ## Contributing

-This is just [Kata](https://en.wikipedia.org/wiki/Kata_(programming)) project, but welcome to issues and reviews, don't hesitate to create issue and PR.
+This is just [Kata](https://en.wikipedia.org/wiki/Kata_(programming)) project, but welcome to issues and reviews.
+Don't hesitate to create issues and PR.

 ## License